apace7/local_volume_database/docs/source/usage.rst

 Decription of tables
 --------------------

-The following are the available tables(in csv and fits file formats).
+The following are the available tables (in csv and fits file formats).

-* dwarf_mw : Milky Way dwarf galaxies (the most distant is Eridanus 2)
+* dwarf_mw : Milky Way dwarf galaxies (the most distant dwarf galaxy is Eridanus II at ~ 350 kpc)
 * dwarf_m31: M31 dwarf galaxies
-* dwarf_local_field: dwarf galaxies outside of MW/M31 to ~ 3 Mpc, extension of galaxies from McConnachie 2012
+* dwarf_local_field: dwarf galaxies outside of MW/M31 within the Local group to a distance of ~ 3 Mpc.
+This is an extension of galaxies from McConnachie 2012
+* dwarf_all : combination of dwarf_mw, dwarf_m31, dwarf_local_field
 * dwarf_local_field_distant: dwarf galaxies with distance > 3 Mpc.
 The limiting distance is set to ~10-40 Mpc (the approximate limits of HST/JWST).
 This table is not complete.
 * gc_ufsc: faint star-cluster like systems (generally rhalf < 20 pc and M_V > -3 and at high Galactic latitudes abs(b) > ~5-10).
 A number of these systems are likely tidally stripped star clusters, tidally stripped dwarf galaxies, or the faintest dwarf galaxies.
 Many have are ambiguous classifications and are difficult to classify.
+Ultra-faint compact stellar systems.
-* gc_disk: post-Harris catalog globular clusters at low Galactic latitude (abs(b) <10), some of these objects might be open clusters
+* gc_disk: post-Harris catalog globular clusters at low Galactic latitude (abs(b) <10), some of these objects might be open clusters, and some objects have not been confirmed
-* gc_harris: globular clusters in Harris catalog (this exclude Koposov 1 and 2 which are in the gc_ufsc table)
+* gc_harris: globular clusters in Harris catalog (this excludes Koposov 1 and 2 which are in the gc_ufsc table)
 * gc_dwarf_hosted: Globular clusters hosted by dwarf galaxies.
 This does not include the Sagittarius GCs which are in gc_harris.
 Incomplete table.

 There are two extra tables (data/pm_overview.csv and data/j_factor.csv).
-Both are collections of measurements (the other tables have one measurement per object). pm_overview.csv: key, reference, proper motion measurement, method (this includes most proper motion measurements of dwarf galaxies)
+Both are collections of measurements (the other tables have one measurement per object).

+pm_overview.csv: key, reference, proper motion measurement, method (this includes most proper motion measurements of dwarf galaxies)

 j_factor.csv: key, reference, angle, j-factor measurement [units are log10 GeV^2 cm^-5], notes (this includes some literature j-factor measurements, mostly from A. B. Pace)